| | | Predictive Human Genomics Is Here

 hit-and-miss at best, the empiric result of decades of careful trial

+and error.
 For example, after many years of observation, one person may have

 noticed that he has more energy when eating protein for breakfast,